Fuzzy Labeling Semantics for Quantitative Argumentation: Introduction

 \section{Introduction}

-The theory of \emph{abstract argumentation} was first proposed in Dung's seminal paper \cite{dung1995acceptability}, and now plays an important role in artificial intelligence \cite{bench2007argumentation}.
-The fundamental concept of abstract argumentation theory is \emph{argumentation framework} (AF), which is essentially a directed graph whose nodes represent \emph{arguments} and arrows represent \emph{attack relation} between arguments.
-A number of \emph{argumentation semantics} are then proposed to evaluate the soundness of the given arguments.
+The theory of \emph{abstract argumentation} was first proposed in Dung's seminal paper \cite{dung1995acceptability} and now plays an important role in artificial intelligence \cite{bench2007argumentation}.
+The fundamental idea of abstract argumentation theory is \emph{argumentation framework} (AF), which is essentially a directed graph whose nodes represent \emph{arguments} and arrows represent \emph{attack relation} between arguments.